December 1992-January 1993

-Above are pictured the participants.
-Front row: (l-r): Ernesto Ricks, Susan Wyche-Smith, Terry Cook, Deborah Haines, Mary Gallwey, Mary Watrous, Megan Brians, Paula Elliot.
-Back row: tour guide, Fritz Blackwell, Michael Myers, Paul Smith, David Thorndike, Roger Shlesinger, Maria Montes de Oca Ricks, Paul Brians, Margaret Andrews.
-Not in picture: Marina Tolmacheva.
+Participants: Ernesto Ricks, Susan Wyche-Smith, Terry Cook, Deborah Haines, Mary Gallwey, Mary Watrous, Megan Brians, Paula Elliot, fritz Blackwell, Michael Myers, Paul Smith, David Thorndike, Roger Shlesinger, Maria Montes de Oca Ricks, Paul Brians, Margaret Andrews, & Marina Tolmacheva.

 Beginning with white-haired woman on left: Mary Gallwey, Deborah Haines, Susan Wyche-Smith, Paul Smith, Paula Elliot, Megan Brians.